ONSdigital/dp-document-db/README.md

 - Go >= 1.15
 - Go Modules enabled.
 - The `ons-web-development.pem` gpg.
-- Guide assumed you have already set up a DoumentDB cluster & EC2 instance.
+- Guide assumes you have already set up a DoumentDB cluster & EC2 instance (see AWS documentation).

 Get the code:
 ```bash